 The list of health benefits of flaxseeds goes on.
 Flaxseeds are a natural antioxidant due to the presence of lignan, a plant-derived substance that may decrease the risk of breast, colorectal and cervical cancer.
 More research is needed to confirm its cancer fighting properties and its role in women’s health.

 The oil extracted from the seeds is as nutritionally significant as the seeds.

 Flaxseed oil has a higher omega-3 fatty acids content than flaxseeds.
 With 8 grams of omega-3 fatty acids per tablespoon (15mL), consuming one tablespoon of the Alligga™ Flaxseed Cooking Oil already meets your daily recommended intake of omega-3 fatty acids.

 Flaxseed oil is also notable for its naturally-occurring antioxidants, such as gamma-tocopherols.
 A form of vitamin E, gamma-tocopherols play a vital role in maintaining a healthy immune system and preventing chronic diseases such as heart disease and stroke.
-According to the analysis completed by the Food Safety Engineering Lab at the University of British Columbia, every tablespoon (15mL) of Alligga™ Flaxseed Cooking Oil contains about 7mg of gamma-tocopherols, which is almost half of the vitamin E that you need each day.
+According to the analysis (hyperlink the UBC report here) completed by the Food Safety Engineering Lab at the University of British Columbia, every tablespoon (15mL) of Alligga™ Flaxseed Cooking Oil contains about 7mg of gamma-tocopherols, which is almost half of the vitamin E that you need each day.

 Flaxseed products generally come in three different forms:

 - Milled or grounded

 To view the range of Alligga™ flaxseed products, click here (hyperlink this to the product page).